Kanartic vs MrCool vs Senville: Which DIY heat pump should you choose in Canada? (2026)

 - What heating capacity remains at -25°C?

-- Is the system Energy Star certified for cold climates?
+- Is the system Energy Star cold climate certified?

 A heat pump should last 15-20 years.
-A 5-year warranty leaves you exposed for a significant portion of the product's lifespan.
+A 5-year warranty leaves you exposed for a good part of the product's life.

 Compare:

-When you have a question at 9pm on a winter Sunday, who can you contact?
+When you have a question at 9 PM on a winter Sunday, who will you be able to contact?

 Consider: